 The C-OSS applies the priority rules in case of competing requests as described in the Framework for Capacity Allocation for freight corridors.
 This document can be consulted via the website of each corridor, specifically in Section 4 of the Corridor Information Document (see point 1.7.1).
+These rules are also described in appendix B.7.

-4.5.5.3 Competing requests in the context of train paths allocation outside the timetabling process and during the current timetable (Late Path Requests and Ad Hoc Requests)
+4.5.5.3 Competing capacity requests in the context of train paths allocation outside the timetabling process and during the current timetable (Late Path Requests and Ad Hoc Requests)

-In case of competing requests in the context of train paths allocation outside the timetabling process and during the current timetable, the infrastructure manager, when handling requests, takes into account the filing date (principle of First Come First Served - FCFS).
+In case of competing capacity requests in the context of train paths allocation outside the timetabling process and during the current timetable, the infrastructure manager, when handling requests, takes into account the filing date (principle of First Come First Served - FCFS).